vdclab/vdclab-wiki/ModelSEED.md

 {.is-info}

 ## Notes from user
-- Forms theoretical models of metabolic states of organisms, given a user specified media
+- Forms theoretical models of metabolic states of organisms, given a user specified media.
-- Good for finding genes involved with metabolism of a specified nutrient
+- Good for finding genes involved with metabolism of a specified nutrient.
+- Model SEED can also be run through the PATRIC platform.

 ## Ease of use